 It now seems even more certain the days of the high-performance diesel are fast becoming numbered as the truth about the deadly nature of Nitrogen Oxide particulates becomes widespread public knowledge.
 The cost of altering course away from diesel could potentially sink several already poorly performing manufacturers, to say nothing of the costs to drivers who bought diesel in the mistaken belief they were buying a cleaner car.

 In an interesting twist, PSA announced this week they are scaling down development of their promising hybrid air technology, claiming that without government backing it was uneconomical to pursue further.
-PSA’s Maxime Picat hinted that governments in backing plug-in hybrids were forcing manufacturers into narrow developmental pathways – a little disingenuous given PSA’s significant investment and likely historical endorsement of diesel.
-In a post NOx-gate landscape however, its almost impossible not to be cynical of any auto manufacturer’s motives.
+PSA’s Maxime Picat hinted that governments in backing plug-in hybrids were forcing manufacturers into narrow developmental pathways.
+A little disingenuous given PSA’s significant investment and historical endorsement of diesel.
+In a post NOxgate landscape however, its almost impossible not to be cynical of any auto manufacturer’s motives.
 Certainly, the timing of this announcement begs closer scrutiny.

-Bernstein Research’s Max Warburton – (yes him again…) – suggested to the Guardian yesterday that NOxgate is equivalent to the Lance Armstrong doping revelations and certainly there are similarities.
-Both were broken by US federal investigations, and should this one go the distance, could have a similar seismic effect upon the European (and especially German) motor industry as Tex’s fiery descent did for the sport of cycling.
+Bernstein Research’s Max Warburton suggested to the Guardian yesterday that NOxgate is equivalent to the Lance Armstrong doping revelations and certainly there are similarities.
+Both were broken by US federal investigations, and should this one go the distance, could have a similarly profound effect upon the European (and especially German) motor industry as ‘Big Tex’s fiery descent did for the sport of professional cycling.

-Yes, a week can be a long time in the auto industry – long enough to go from good foot to back foot.
-This is the only story in town – and what a story it’s turning out to be.
-Perhaps I’ll write that Frankfurt review tomorrow, but frankly, who on earth would be interested now?
+Yes, a week can be a long time in the auto industry.
+Long enough to go from good foot to back foot.
+This is the only story in town, and what a story it’s turning out to be.
+Perhaps I’ll write that Frankfurt review soon, but frankly, who on earth would be interested now?